 - Evidence of active infection within 2 weeks prior to the first dose of study treatment.

-- Known human immunodeficiency virus infection.
+- Known human immunodeficiency virus infection with any detectable viral load at screening.
 Subjects without a documented diagnosis in their medical history will require a local laboratory assessment at screening.
 If local laboratory results are not available use central laboratory results.

 - Known active of chronic hepatitis C or hepatitis B infection.
 Subjects without a documented diagnosis in their medical history will require a local laboratory assessment at screening.
 If local laboratory results are not available use central laboratory results.
 Hepatitis B and C infection is based on the following results: